Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] upstream sources
 - [ ] a symbol server

 ### DRAG DROP You have a project in Azure DevOps that uses packages from multiple public feeds.
 Some of the feeds are unreliable.
 You need to consolidate the packages into a single feed.
 Which three actions should you perform in sequence?
-To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.

 ![Question 597](images/question597.jpg)